Disk of the World

 Phaistos Disk boat compared with modern map of the constellation Argo.
 The artist of the Phaistos Disk indicated only the major stars in the constellation, thus preserving a perfect 3,600 year-old stylized image of it.

+Connect the 15 matching "Star/Pomegranate" pictographs with lines, like connecting stars to form constellations, to reveal a larger, hidden pictograph, a Minoan boat that appears to be the constellation Argo.
 Constellation Argo has been sailing stern forward on constellation maps for at least 2,300 years.
 Is the Argo on the Phaistos Disk drawn backwards?
 No, this depiction of Argo is the original version with its logical, bow forward direction, while the map version has been drawn sailing backyards illogically for at least 2,300 years.
 Maybe we owe this reversal to Aratos (310-245 BCE), a Greek court philosopher and astronomer who famously wrote (or rather, infamously as it turns out):

-"Sternforward Argo by the Great Dog's tail
+>"Sternforward Argo by the Great Dog's tail

 Is drawn; for hers is not a usual course,